10 Iconic Old Movies From 40S And 50S

 If you like musicals, you should definitely check out this iconic old movie and musical from the 50s.
 Starring Gene Kelly, Leslie Caron, Oscar Levant, and Nina Foch, this movie was advertised as a “technicolor” musical, which fits its aesthetic perfectly.
 The song “I Got Rhythm” is a tune you may have heard before.

 Jerry Mulligan (Gene Kelly) is an American living in Paris after World War II, which is certainly an interesting time and place to be alive.
 Everyone is looking to repair themselves and their work after this difficult time.
 Being happy is also at the forefront of the mind.
 Jerry is trying to sell his paintings, which is a struggle until Milo Roberts (Nina Foch) sees his work.
 As a rich art-lover, she can help him succeed.
-However, he ends up falling in love with a younger French woman, Lise Bouvier (Leslie Caron) who his good friend is also courting.
+However, he ends up falling in love with a younger French woman, Lise Bouvier (Leslie Caron) whom his good friend is also courting.
 What will happen in this group and who will end up with who?
 You’ll have to watch to find out.

 5. His Girl Friday, 1940